-NNC is responsible for co-ordinating applications for Year 3 places at Junior schools.
-If an application is made for a Year 3 place in a primary school instead of a Year 3 place in a Junior school, such an application will be considered as an in-year application rather than through the coordinated scheme.
-This is because the normal year of entry for a Primary school is Reception, not Year 3 and the co-ordinated scheme only applies to the normal year of entry for a school.
+NNC's School Admissions team is responsible for co-ordinating applications for Year 3 places at Junior schools.

+If an application is made for a Year 3 place in a primary school instead of a Year 3 place in a Junior school, such an application will be considered processed as an in-year application, not as part of the coordinated scheme.
+This is because the normal year of entry for in a Primary school is Reception, not Year 3, and the co-ordinated scheme only applies to applications made for the normal year of entry for a school.

-All Year 3 applications for a Primary school place (instead of a Junior school place) will be processed as in-year applications.
+All applications for year 3 places in a primary school (instead of a junior school place) will be processed as in-year applications.
 The in-year application form may be completed online and can be found on the website under the heading 'Move school during the school year (in-year)'.
-A paper application form can also be requested from the School Admissions team.
+A paper application form may also be requested from the School Admissions team.

-Please note that we do not allocate an in-year school place more than one month in advance of the date the school place is required.
-Therefore, applications from children wanting a Year 3 place at a Primary school (rather than a Junior school) will be considered as in-year applications and will be processed from the middle of the summer term.
+In-year school places are not allocated more than 20 school days before the school place is required.
+Therefore, applications from children wanting a Year 3 place at a primary school in September (rather than in a junior school) will be processed as in-year applications from the middle of the summer term (June).

-13. Waiting Lists
+14. Waiting Lists